rtous/edcav/mongodb_hands_on/README.md

 	mydb = myclient["drcavdb"]
 	print("You are successfully connected to MongoDB!")

-*NOTE: If you are on Windows with WSL2 see [this](../wsl.md) to know how to edit files*
+Save the file within the "mongodbclient" folder.
+If you have problems locating the folder with the editor ask the instructor.

-Check if it works:
+Go back into the terminal and run the program:

 	python MyMongoClient

-Let's extend our code to query our "photos" collection:
+Let's extend our code to query the "photos" collection:

 	import pymongo